-Besides this, their Max Speed Zones on business hosting plan and VPS, allows you to choose which data center best serves your website.
+Besides this, their Max Speed Zones on the business hosting plan and VPS, allows you to choose which data center best serves your website.
 This is because the closer your visitors are to the data center, the faster the loading times of your website.

-They are the first to implement software which gives any type of advantage to your website.
-Memcache(d), HTTP/2, PHP7, HHVM, SSD drives, Nginx, free CDNs and their own custom SuperCacher technology means they are always pushing the envelope when it comes to website performance.
+They are the first to implement software that gives any type of advantage to your website.
+Memcache(d), HTTP/2 and HTTP3, PHP8, OPCache extensions, SSD drives, Nginx as a Reverse Proxy, TLS, OCSP Stapling, Brotli, QUIC, free CDNs and their custom SuperCacher technology means they are always pushing the envelope when it comes to website performance.

 See the following graphs which show close to 100% uptime for both companies.
 We believe that when it comes to uptime for SiteGround vs InMotion hosting there is not much to debate.
 They are both absolutely reliable hosts.